yamenw/linux-configs/windows/README.md

 # Windows Configs

 > [!NOTE]
-> It's recommended that you only source this instead of symlinking them, that way, you can have machine specific configs.
+> It's recommended that you only source this instead of symlinking them, that way, you can have machine specific configs, also good for keeping secrets like IPs.

 ## Git Bash